Thesis

 Abstract

-Spatio-temporal control of chemical systems to tune relative rates of competing reactions has been the goal of chemistry since early alchemy.
-Despite leaps in mathematical modeling and exascale computing, efficient methods for determining reaction rates in large scale simulations has remained out of reach.
-Surrogate model based acceleration of saddle point searches have been described as promising for almost a decade now, but in practical terms have remained crippled by large computational overhead and numerical instabilities that negate the advantage in wall time.
+Controlling relative rates of competing reactions has driven chemistry for centuries.
+Despite advances in mathematical modeling and exascale computing, efficient determination of reaction rates in large-scale simulations has remained out of reach.
+Surrogate-model acceleration of saddle point searches has looked promising for a decade, but in practice has been limited by computational overhead and numerical instabilities that wipe out the wall-time advantage.

-This dissertation presents a solution based on a holistic approach that co-designs the physical representation, statistical model, and systems architecture.
-This philosophy is embodied in the Optimal Transport Gaussian Process (OT-GP) framework, which uses a physics-aware representation based on optimal transport metrics to create a compact and chemically relevant surrogate of the potential energy surface.
-Alongside rewrites for the EON software for long timescale simulations, we present a reinforcement-learning approach for the minimum-mode following method when final state is not known and nudged elastic band method when both initial and final state are specified.
+This dissertation co-designs the physical representation, the statistical model, and the systems architecture into a single framework rather than treating them as independent layers.
+The result is the Optimal Transport Gaussian Process (OT-GP) framework, which uses optimal transport metrics as a physics-aware representation of molecular configurations to produce a compact, chemically relevant surrogate of the potential energy surface.
+Alongside the OT-GP framework, the thesis presents rewrites of the EON software for long-timescale simulations and a reinforcement-learning approach to the minimum-mode following method (for unknown final states) and to the nudged elastic band method (for known endpoints).

 Structure

-- Theory: Minimum mode following, NEB, GP regression, acceleration strategies
+- Theory: Minimum mode following, NEB, GP regression, acceleration strategies.
+Transition State Methods, GP Acceleration.

-- Electronic structure: FEM for atomic structure (the Certik collaboration)
+- Electronic structure: FEM for atomic structure (the Certik collaboration).
+Scientific Software Interoperability; see also featom.

-- Software design: eOn architecture, client-server model, CI-NEB-MMF hybrid, concurrency
+- Software design: eOn architecture, client-server model, CI-NEB-MMF hybrid, concurrency.
+Transition State Methods; see also eOn.

-- Efficient GP regression: Surface systems, data dredging, performance, cataloging saddles
+- Efficient GP regression: Surface systems, data dredging, performance, cataloging saddles.
+GP Acceleration.

-- Dimer rotations and Bayesian models: CG vs L-BFGS benchmarking with brms/Stan
+- Dimer rotations and Bayesian models: CG vs L-BFGS benchmarking with brms/Stan.
+Bayesian Statistical Methods.

-- Data efficiency: Rank-one covariance updates, pruning strategies, variance control
+- Data efficiency: Rank-one covariance updates, pruning strategies, variance control.
+GP Acceleration.

-- Optimal Transport GP: Earth Mover’s Distance, farthest point sampling, hyperparameter stability
+- Optimal Transport GP: Earth Mover’s Distance, farthest point sampling, hyperparameter stability.
+GP Acceleration (central chapter).

-- Conclusions: Scientific software, statistics vs physics, future outlook – “A BLAS for Chemical Kinetics”
+- Conclusions: Scientific software, statistics vs physics, future outlook – “A BLAS for Chemical Kinetics”.
+See Research Vision.

 Connected research threads